Here's my gallery of origami tessellations representing the 17 wallpaper groups.

 Origami Tessellations group on flickr.

 Robert Lang's page.
 One of the grand masters, and a pioneer of mathematical techniques.
+His pages include numerous articles on mathematics in origami.

 Short talk by Lang on ITConverstions about computational origami and his open-source code for origami design.